 This FHL Data Standard project brought together experience from nonprofits, some of the world’s biggest technology companies with expertise in supply chain management, technology consultants and academics with a focus on humanitarian logistics.
 Together they ensured the data standard would be rigorous, fit for purpose, and crucially could be dynamic and built upon.
 They knew their standard would increase in relevance and value as it was further tested in the fire of large-scale software development and real-life aid situations.

-Do you work for a NetHope Member organization?
-Access the Member-only Working Group Initiative page.
-You may need to create a NetHope Solutions Center User account first.
+Do you work for a NetHope Member organization and want to get involved?
+Access the working group page here.
+You will need to login.
+If you haven't already, you will need to create a member-specific NetHope Solutions Center login.

 Frontline Humanitarian Logistics Data Standard and Guide for Use (Version 1.0.2 - September 2020)